Elgg/Elgg/docs/guides/hooks-list.rst

 	.. warning:: The handler needs to either not use parts of the API that use the access system (triggering the hook again) or to ignore the second call.
 Otherwise, an infinite loop will be created.

 **access:collections:write, user**
+	Filters an array of access IDs that the user ``$params['user_id']`` can write to.

+	.. warning:: The handler needs to either not use parts of the API that use the access system (triggering the hook again) or to ignore the second call.
+Otherwise, an infinite loop will be created.

 **access:collections:addcollection, collection**
 	Triggered after an access collection ``$params['collection_id']`` is created.